denisbdn/jsonwrap/README.md

 # jsonwrap

-This library help Marshal you struct to json string with c-like comments
+This library help Marshal you struct to json string with c-like comments.
+This is useful for automatically generating descriptions involving json objects.

 Usage.
 Download library: